 Another reason it is important to begin with the spots that have the most immediate impact is so that the results of all of your hard work are right in front of you.
 This will help to keep your motivation high and make it easier to maintain the momentum needed to complete the work.
 When you look around the room and see those cleared spots, it’s easier to imagine what it will look like when the next spot and then the next spot are completed.
 It feels good and something that feels good is something we are likely to continue doing.

 Lifewrangling has a number of resources to help you declutter your home.
 One step you can take is to become a part of The Clutter Free Life Private Facebook Group.
 This group is a place to access resources to help you declutter all areas of your home.
 Regular decluttering challenges are held and members support each other in their decluttering journeys.
-You can join today for just $1.
+Join us today!

 Today I want you to understand the most important process that must be undertaken in order to achieve your Clutter Free Life and keep it that way.
 It’s quite a simple concept, although it can be a little difficult to achieve.